unfresco/wherever-content/readme.md

 ## Requirements

-Wherever Content depends on the [Carbon Fields](https://wordpress.org/plugins/carbon-fields/) plugin.
+- Wherever Content depends on the [Carbon Fields](https://wordpress.org/plugins/carbon-fields/) plugin.
 Install and activate, if not, the plugin will advice you with a notice to do so.
+- The theme must contain the wp_head() function.

 ## Recommendation